mmore500/signalgp-lite/joss/paper.md

 Large population sizes are essential to studying essential topics such as ecologies, the transition to multicelularity, and the role of rare events in evolution.
 Also, parallel and distributed computing resources are ultimately key to increasing scale. [join these] Computational efficiency is crucial to enabling larger-scale artificial life situations.]

-[add transition] `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading a high level of customizability at runtime for a considerable speed-up.
+In comparison to SignalGP, which was designed with generic genetic programming in mind, `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading a high level of customizability at runtime for a considerable speed-up.
+Since the simulation parameters of artificial life experiments need not change during execution, they are a clear candidate for using `signalgp-lite`.

 ## Execution Speed

-To accelerating execution of event-driven genetic programs. [????]
-We performed a set of microbenchmarks to quantify the effectiveness of `signalgp-lite`'s optimizations.
+We performed a set of microbenchmarks to quantify the effectiveness of `signalgp-lite`'s optimizations in accelerating execution of event-driven genetic programs.
 Cache size limitations profoundly affect memory access time, which is key to performance [@skadron1999branch].
 In order to determine how the libary performs across cache levels, we benchmarked over different orders of magnitude of memory loads, by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
-\autoref{fig:bench-wall} shows wall-clock times measured using Google Benchmark version 1.5.2-1.
+\autoref{fig:bench-wall} shows raw wall-clock timings measured using Google Benchmark version 1.5.2-1.

 We performed five microbenchmark experiments, overviewed below, in order to understand how different aspects of the library influenced performance.